Print Options

 Graduate Teaching - Pedagogical Training Plan (PTP)

-Teaching in the department - whether as a course assistant (CA), BA preceptor, or Lecturer - counts toward fulfillment of the PTP.
+Teaching in the department - whether as a Graduate Student TA, BA preceptor, or Graduate Student Lecturer in a free-standing course - counts toward fulfillment of the PTP.
 Teaching outside of the department to meet PTP expectations - especially to fulfill teaching obligations in a joint-degree program - must be approved by the DGS, and the department will anticipate a student completing their teaching commitments in CMS unless informed otherwise.
 The DGS might recommend deferring teaching commitments depending on a student's academic standing in the program.
 CMS BA Preceptors may be used to fulfill PTP requirements on occasion and only with departmental approval.

 Further information on teaching in CMS can be found in the Graduate Student Handbook.